AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-app-area.md

 ## Test annotation

 A test annotation is used to configure the environment in scope of the specified application area for the test.
-Magento is reinitialized in the corresponding scope each time you specify a different area.
+Commerce is reinitialized in the corresponding scope each time you specify a different area.

 Example: